zowe/docs-site/docs/user-guide/server-side-install-overview.md

 *  **Zowe API Mediation Layer (API ML)**
 Zowe API Mediation Layer provides a reverse proxy and enables REST APIs by providing a single point of access for mainframe service REST APIs.<details><summary>Click here for more information about API Mediation Layer.</summary> Such APIs include MVS Data Sets, JES, as well as working with z/OSMF.
 The API ML has dynamic discovery capability for these services and Gateway is also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.</details>

-* **Zowe System Services (ZSS)**  <!-- Is ZSS installed with Zowe runtime or is is part of ZIS installation in the configuring section? -->
+* **Zowe System Services (ZSS)**
-Working closely with the Zowe Cross Memory server (ZIS), ZSS serves as one of the primary, authenticated back-ends that communicates with z/OS and provides Zowe with a number of APIs including z/OS Unix files and data sets, control of the plug-ins and services lifecycle, and security management.<details><summary>Click here for more information about Zowe System Services.</summary> The Zowe Desktop delegates a number of its services to ZSS which it accesses through the default http port `7557`.
+Working closely with the Zowe Cross Memory server (ZIS), ZSS serves as one of the primary, authenticated back-ends that communicates with z/OS and provides Zowe with a number of APIs including z/OS Unix files and data sets, control of the plug-ins and services lifecycle, and security management.
+ZSS is part of the Application Framework.<details><summary>Click here for more information about Zowe System Services.</summary> The Zowe Desktop delegates a number of its services to ZSS which it accesses through the default http port `7557`.
 ZSS is written in C and uses native calls to z/OS to provide its services.</details>

 ## Installation of Zowe runtime